 Reliability: Can I trust the instrument?

-Traceability is ensured only if these three factors are present in the measurement process
+Traceability is only ensured with the presence of these three factors in the measurement process.